Sub-Riemannian interpolation inequalities: Examples

 Assume that $G$ satisfies $\mathrm{BM}(k+3(n-k)-\varepsilon,n)$ for some $\varepsilon>0$.
 Let $x \notin \cut(y)$.
 Letting $A= x \in G$ and $B = \mathcal{B}_r(y) \subset G$, and taking the limit for $r \downarrow 0$, we obtain that $\beta_t(x,y) \geq t^{k+3(n-k) - \varepsilon}$, contradicting the results of Lemma~\ref{l:srhtype}. \end{proof}

-Corollary~\ref{c:BMhtype} implies that all classical Brunn-Minkowski inequalities $\mathrm{BM}(K,N)$ fail.
-It is well known that $\mathrm{BM}(K,N)$ implies the curvature-dimension condition $\mathrm{CD}(K,N)$, see \cite[Prop.\ 2.1]{S-ActaII}.
-We have hence the following. \begin{cor}[Failure of classical Brunn-Minkowski and Curvature-Dimension] For all $N\geq 1$ and $K \in \R$, the standard Brunn-Minkowski inequality $\mathrm{BM}(K,N)$ does not hold on any generalized $H$-type group, equipped with the Lebesgue measure. \end{cor}

-We can also easily recover the following result proved in \cite{BR-MCPHtype}: a generalized $H$-type group with dimension $n$ and rank $k$, equipped with a left-invariant measure $\mis$, satisfies the $\mathrm{MCP}(K,N)$ if and only if $N \geq k+3(n-k)$ and $K \leq 0$.
+We can also easily recover the following result proved in \cite{BR-MCPHtype}: a generalized H-type group with dimension $n$ and rank $k$, equipped with a left-invariant measure $\mis$, satisfies the $\mathrm{MCP}(K,N)$ if and only if $N \geq k+3(n-k)$ and $K \leq 0$.